 Financial aid is typically not available for prerequisite courses.
 However, there are some exceptions as noted below.

-: Students must be accepted into either the Direct-Entry Nursing or MS in Speech-Language Pathology program, and will begin an MGH Institute program of study in the fall semester.
-If you plan on applying for financial aid, please complete our online registration form here https://www.mghihp.edu/online-prerequisites-registration-form
+Eligibility Requirement: Students must be accepted into either the Direct-Entry Nursing or MS in Speech-Language Pathology program, and will begin an MGH Institute program of study in the fall semester.
+If you plan on applying for financial aid, please complete our online registration form here so that you

 will not need to pay for classes until your aid is processed.
 Otherwise, the online registration process requires payment in full at the time of registration.